Writer: Billy Joel

 Producer: Phil Ramone

-Recorded: Winter-spring 1978 at CBS Studios in New York City
+Recorded: Spring 1978 at A&R Recording in New York City

 |Players:||Billy Joel — vocals, piano